-Even if one of our product candidates receives marketing approval, it may fail to achieve the degree of market acceptance by physicians, patients, third-party payors and others in the medical community necessary for commercial success and the market opportunity for the product candidate may be smaller than we estimate.
+Even if a product candidate receives marketing approval, it may fail to achieve the degree of market acceptance by physicians, patients, third-party payors and others in the medical community necessary for commercial success and the market opportunity for the product candidate may be smaller than we estimate.

 We have never commercialized a product.
-Even if one of our product candidates is approved by the appropriate regulatory authorities for marketing and sale, it may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
+Even if any future product candidate of ours is approved by the appropriate regulatory authorities for marketing and sale, it may nonetheless fail to gain sufficient market acceptance by physicians, patients, third-party payors and others in the medical community.
 For example, physicians are often reluctant to switch their patients from existing therapies even when new and potentially more effective or convenient treatments enter the market.
 Further, patients often acclimate to the therapy that they are currently taking and do not want to switch unless their physicians recommend switching products or they are required to switch therapies due to lack of reimbursement for existing therapies.

-Efforts to educate the medical community and third-party payors on the benefits of our product candidates may require significant resources and may not be successful.
-If any of our product candidates is approved but does not achieve an adequate level of market acceptance, we may not generate significant revenues and we may not become profitable.
-The degree of market acceptance of our product candidates, if approved for commercial sale, will depend on a number of factors, including:
+Efforts to educate the medical community and third-party payors on the benefits of future product candidates may require significant resources and may not be successful.
+If any of future product candidate of ours is approved but does not achieve an adequate level of market acceptance, we may not generate significant revenues and we may not become profitable.
+The degree of market acceptance of any future product candidates of ours, if approved for commercial sale, will depend on a number of factors, including:

-the efficacy and safety of the product;

-- the potential advantages of the product compared to alternative treatments; - the prevalence and severity of any side effects; - the clinical indications for which the product is approved; - whether the product is designated under physician treatment guidelines as a first-line therapy or as a second- or third-line therapy; - · limitations or warnings, including distribution or use restrictions, contained in the product's approved labeling; - · our ability, or the ability of any future collaborators, to offer the product for sale at competitive prices; - · the product's convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try, and of physicians to prescribe, the product; - the strength of sales, marketing and distribution support; - the approval of other new products for the same indications; - · changes in the standard of care for the targeted indications for the product; - the timing of market introduction of our approved products as well as competitive products; - · availability and amount of reimbursement from government payors, managed care plans and other third-party payors; - · adverse publicity about the product or favorable publicity about competitive products; and - · potential product liability claims.
+- · the efficacy and safety of the product; - the potential advantages of the product compared to alternative treatments; - the prevalence and severity of any side effects; - the clinical indications for which the product is approved; - · whether the product is designated under physician treatment guidelines as a first-line therapy or as a second- or third-line therapy and whether there is an existing standard of care; - limitations or warnings, including distribution or use restrictions, contained in the product's approved labeling; - · our ability, or the ability of any future collaborators, to offer the product for sale at competitive prices; - the product's convenience and ease of administration compared to alternative treatments; - the willingness of the target patient population to try, and of physicians to prescribe, the product; - the strength of sales, marketing, market access and distribution support; - the approval of other new products for the same indications; - · changes in the standard of care for the targeted indications for the product; - · the timing of market introduction of our approved products as well as competitive products; - availability and amount of reimbursement from government payors, managed care plans and other third-party payors; - · adverse publicity about the product or favorable publicity about competitive products; and - · potential product liability claims.

-The potential market opportunities for our product candidates are difficult to estimate precisely.
-Our estimates of the potential market opportunities are predicated on many assumptions, including industry knowledge and publications, third-party research reports and other surveys.
-While we believe that our internal assumptions are reasonable, these assumptions involve the exercise of significant judgment on the part of our management, are inherently uncertain and the reasonableness of these assumptions has not been assessed by an independent source.
-If any of the assumptions proves to be inaccurate, the actual markets for our product candidates could be smaller than our estimates of the potential market opportunities.
+The potential market opportunities for product candidates are difficult to estimate precisely.
+Any estimates we make as to the potential market opportunities for any future product candidates will be predicated on many assumptions, including industry knowledge and publications, third-party research reports and other surveys.
+These assumptions will involve the exercise of significant judgment on the part of our management, will be inherently uncertain and the reasonableness of these assumptions may not have been assessed by an independent source.
+If any such assumptions prove to be inaccurate, the actual markets for any such future product candidate could be smaller than our estimates of the potential market opportunities.

-If we are unable to establish sales, marketing and distribution capabilities or enter into sales, marketing and distribution arrangements with third parties, we may not be successful in commercializing any product candidates that we develop if and when those product candidates are approved.
+If we are unable to establish sales, marketing and distribution capabilities or enter into sales, marketing and distribution arrangements with third parties, we may not be successful in commercializing any future product candidates that we may develop if and when those product candidates are approved.